 - Proficiency in a language other than English, such as Spanish, French, Bahasan or Chinese is highly desirable.

 HOW TO APPLY

-To apply to position number 49341, submit resume (required) and cover letter as one document using the upload buttons.
-Applications will be reviewed in the order they’re received and the position will remain open until 11:59pm on March 2, 2021.
+To apply to position number 49450, submit both resume and cover letter (required) separately using the upload buttons.
+Applications will be reviewed in the order they’re received and the position will remain open until filled.

 Click “submit” to apply for the position or “save for later” to create a draft application for future submission.
 Once submitted, applications cannot be revised or edited.
 Failure to complete required fields may result in your application being disqualified from consideration.

 If you experience technical issues, please refer to our applicant user guide or contact applyhelp [at] tnc.org.

 The Nature Conservancy is an Equal Opportunity Employer

 Our commitment to diversity includes the recognition that our conservation mission is best advanced by the leadership and contributions of people of diverse backgrounds, beliefs and culture.
 Recruiting and mentoring staff to create an inclusive organization that reflects our global character is a priority and we encourage applicants from all cultures, races, colors, religions, sexes, national or regional origins, ages, disability status, sexual orientation, gender identity, military, protected veteran status or other status protected by law.